In 2022, tuition for full-time students at Rasmussen College Fargo was $10,593 a year.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to verify your state's eligibility criteria for in-state tuition.
+Choosing an insitution where you qualify for in-state tuition can save significant money on the cost of tuition, as well as loans and interest owed.
+Take the time to check your state's requirements for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on where you live.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Explore other North Dakota colleges